rackerlabs/docs-offerings/docs/api-reference/commit-grid-methods.rst

 Commit grid methods
 ===========================

-Use the following commit grid API operations to get, create, update, and delete commit grids.
+Use the following commit grid API operations to retrieve, create, update, and delete commit grids.

 ..
 COMMENT:  Provide a detailed description of the resource and how it is used.